Import data from CSV to SQL Server via command line on Linux

 by

-Want to import data from CSV file to SQL Server via command line on Linux (Ubuntu/RedHat/CentOS…)?
+Want to import data from CSV file to SQL Server via Command Line Interface (CLI) on Linux (Ubuntu/RedHat/CentOS…)?

-Using mssql-cmd, you can import data from CSV file to SQL Server easily and fast, no need to program.
+Using mssql-cmd, a Command Line Interface (CLI) client for SQL Server, you can import data from CSV file to SQL Server easily and fast.
+Direct Interaction or Scripting and Automation.

 1. In interactive mode: